Back to overview

 • Halal is the default, not bolted on.
 The local F&B market doesn't need to retrofit.
 Both anchor properties run halal kitchens at hotel-grade scale.

 • The 5-day shape splits cleanly: a 3-day Caspian opener plus a 2-day mountain closer.
-Hard to replicate in a single-city destination.
+Hard to replicate in a single-city destination, which is part of why the GCC offsite shortlist is shifting toward the Caucasus.

 How do you move 120 guests from Baku to Gabala?